fusion94/paper_trail_manager/README.md

     PaperTrailManager.whodunnit_class = User
     PaperTrailManager.whodunnit_name_method = :nicename   # defaults to :name

+To specify a method to call to identify an item on an index page:

+    PaperTrailManager.item_name_method = :nicename

 And for linking (or not) to the user with a custom path helper: